dsccommunity/SqlServerDsc/README.md

 Regardless of the way you want to contribute we are tremendously happy to have you here.

 There are several ways you can contribute.
 You can submit an issue to report a bug.
-You can submit an issue to request an improvment.
+You can submit an issue to request an improvement.
 You can take part in discussions for issues.
 You can review pull requests and comment on other contributors changes.
 You can also improve the resources and tests, or even create new resources, by sending in pull requests yourself.

 * If you want to submit an issue or take part in discussions, please browse the list of [issues](https://github.com/PowerShell/xSQLServer/issues).
 Please check out [Contributing to the DSC Resource Kit](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md) on how to work with issues.